kyma-incubator/reconciler/README.md

 ## 9.4 Software layers

-The code structure of the different reconciler module is following a layered model:
+The code structure of the different reconciler modules follows a layered model:

 ![reconciler configuration](docs/assets/reconciler-swlayers.png).

-Each software layer is allowed to access layers on lower levels.
-But it is not allowed to access functionalities which are part of a higher layer.
+Each software layer is allowed to access layers on lower levels, but it is not allowed to access functionalities that are part of a higher layer.

 1. Storages

-   Persistent data sinks (e.g. Github, PostgresDB, Cloud storages)
+   Persistent data sinks (such as Github, PostgresDB, cloud storages).

 2. Persistency

-   Abstraction layer to access underneath data storages.
+   Abstraction layer to access lower-level data storages.

 3. Business model